-PUBLICATIONS IN PROGRESS
+PUBLICATIONS

 Sung, Nayon.
 2024.
 "Building Post-War Seoul, 1952-1986: Civil Engineers, Urban Planners, Architects, and Recreating an Ideal City."
-PhD diss., Seoul National University. (scheduled for February, 2024)
+PhD diss., Seoul National University.

 The Korean War was a transformative event that not only brought destruction to Seoul but also played a vital role in resurrecting the city as the ideal capital for a new independent nation.
 In the subsequent three decades, planners, fueled by hope and enthusiasm for development, envisioned and built the framework of post-war Seoul in diverse ways.